 3. Value stocks

-When inflation is running hotter than hell, value investing becomes more attractive.
+When inflation is soaring, value investing becomes more attractive.

 Value investing involves finding shares that are trading at cheap prices compared to their current earnings – hence ‘value’.